jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 Now you would like to do something fancy :)

-Lets start with some handler that simplify handling only one error:
+Let's start with some handler that simplifies handling just one error:

 ```kotlin
 inline fun <reified T : K, K> castErrorHandler(crossinline show: (T) -> DismissError) : ErrorHandler<K> = object : ErrorHandler<K> {